2025 Capital Jewish Museum shooting: Legal proceedings

 After the shooting, the suspect was charged with two counts of first-degree murder, murder of foreign officials and other charges, such as causing the death of a person through the use of a firearm during a crime of violence.
 While the first-degree murder charges were filed as a violation of the Code of the District of Columbia, which does not have capital punishment, the charges of murdering a foreign official and use of a firearm causing death were filed as federal offenses that are potentially punishable by death.
 The charges were laid out in a criminal complaint.
 According to the Jeanine Pirro, the interim U.S. attorney for the District of Columbia, the suspect appeared in court on May 22 and was informed by a judge that if he is convicted, he may face life imprisonment or the death penalty.
 That same day, Pirro said it was "far too early" to decide whether to seek the death penalty in the case.

-On August 7, 2025, the Department of Justice announced an indictment of Rodriguez on federal hate crime charges, firearms offenses, first-degree murder, armed assault with intent to kill, and the murder of a foreign official.
-This indictment is expected to include special findings for capital punishment, where the Justice Department indicates it can pursue the death penalty.
+On August 7, 2025, the Department of Justice (DoJ) announced an indictment of Rodriguez on federal hate crime charges, firearms offenses, first-degree murder, armed assault with intent to kill, and the murder of a foreign official.
 On September 4, Rodriguez pleaded not guilty to the hate crime and murder charges.

+On January 17, 2026, U.S. Attorney General Pam Bondi announced the DoJ would seek the death penalty for Rodriguez, stating that "antisemitism has gone unchecked in the United States," citing hate crimes such as the arson at the Beth Israel Congregation in Jackson, Mississippi, two weeks earlier, and emphasizing the ideological motivation alleged in the case.

+In February 2026, U.S. federal prosecutors unveiled an expanded indictment against Rodriguez, adding multiple terrorism-related counts to the charges stemming from the May 21, 2025, shooting.
+The indictment alleges that Rodriguez carried out the attack with the intent to "influence government policy through intimidation" and to "coerce a significant portion of the civilian population" Prosecutors assert that Rodriguez authored a 900-word manifesto titled "Escalate For Gaza, Bring The War Home," in which he attempted to morally justify the violence as "the only sane thing to do" and sought to inspire others to commit similar acts.
+According to the indictment, Rodriguez fired approximately 20 rounds at embassy employees while reportedly shouting “Free Palestine” and includes counts of hate crimes, murder of foreign officials, and armed assault with intent to kill, all of which carry potential penalties of life imprisonment or the death penalty.
+Prosecutors also assert that Rodriguez authored writings intended to justify his actions and encourage similar attacks.